menu

 When your cat has an abscess, it is often necessary to lance it and drain the accumulated pus.
 If the cause is a foreign body entering the skin, then this will need to be removed.
 The cat will also need to be administered oral or injected antibiotics to defeat the bacterial infection.
 The duration of treatment can be several weeks if the abscesses are complicated or the infections are prolonged.
 The antibiotic to choose must be indicated by your veterinarian after performing the culture and antibiogram.

-My Cat Has Scabs on Their Neck - Causes and Treatment - Bacterial infections
+My Cat Has Scabs on Their Neck - Bacterial infections

 Dermatophytosis (ringworm)

 Another of the main causes of scabs on the cat's skin is dermatophytosis, also known as ringworm.
 Ringworm is an infection of the skin by dermatophytes, a type of fungus that affects cats, as well as dogs and people.
+It cam appear on almost any part of the skin, but it is common for lesions to appear on the cat's neck.
 If your cat has ringworm, it is important to know it is a feline disease that can be transferred to humans (zoonosis).

 The most frequent fungus responsible for ringworm in cats is Microsporum canis.
 They can also be affected by other dermatophytes such as Trichophyton mentagrophytes, Microsporum gypseum, Microsporum persicolor, Trichophyton terrestrial and Microsporum fulvum.
 These fungi tend to most frequently infect younger cats and those with long hair.
 They can produce skin lesions such as scabs, circular plaques, skin inflammation, redness and scaling, as well as alopecia.